kiwikawaa/kiwikawaa.github.io/index.md

 # what is example
-example is example is example is example is example is. example is example is example is example is example is example is example is example is example is example is example is example is example is example is example.
+example is example is example is example is example is. example is **example** is example is ==example== is example is example is example is example is example is example is example is example is example is example is example.

-- [ ] (for unchecked checkbox).
+[ ] (for unchecked checkbox).
-- [x] (for checked checkbox).
+[x] (for checked checkbox).

+* hello
+* hello